hunter-henninger/Analysis_of_Strokes_Gained_PGA_Tour/README.md

 #### What topics do you want to discuss during your 1:1?
 I have been talking about null values too much so I don’t want to dwell on that.
 I am going to take multiple approaches to the missing data and comparing those models to find the best one.

+How do I make data private on github?